Welcome to our blog.

 LangoLabs

-OET writing for nurses is often the single biggest hurdle between you and your dream of registering with the NMC in the UK or AHPRA in Australia.
+OET writing for nurses is often the single biggest hurdle between you and your dream of registering with the Nursing and Midwifery Council (NMC) in the UK or the Australian Health Practitioner Regulation Agency (AHPRA) in Australia.
 Not because the English is impossibly hard, and not because your nursing skills are lacking — but because the task demands something nurses rarely get to do in a busy shift: slow down, pick out the essential information, and write it in full, formal sentences.

 by